Homecoming (Heroes): Plot

 Zach enters Claire's bedroom via a ladder because her father grounded her from attending the homecoming game for fear Sylar will kill her.
 The two have a heart-to-heart about their friendship and embracing their "inner freak."
 Claire realizes that she hasn't been the best friend to Zach but vows to make it up to him as he urges her to be comfortable with who she is.
 Zach convinces her to sneak out and attend the homecoming game.

 As Claire makes her way to the locker room in the school to change, she talks briefly in the hallway with Peter, who had just seen a display commemorating Jackie's heroics and doesn't realize that Claire is actually the cheerleader he is meant to save.

 In the locker room, Claire confronts Jackie about her false act of heroism in saving the people in the burning train.
 Suddenly, the lights in the locker room flicker and Sylar grabs Jackie from behind, believing her to be the cheerleader he is after.
 Claire arrives to see this (as shown in the image above) and tries to stop Sylar but is telekinetically thrown against the wall.
-As she is regenerating, Sylar lifts a finger, making a line across Jackie's forehead as an incision appears.
-Blood begins pouring down Jackie's face as she screams in pain.
+As she is regenerating, Sylar lifts a finger, making a line across Jackie's forehead as an incision appears, and as blood begins pouring down Jackie's face she screams in pain.

 Claire rises badly hurt but then regenerates and Sylar sees that his initial target was incorrect.
 Before Jackie dies, she softly tells Claire to run as Sylar throws Jackie's dead body to the ground.

 Peter and Mr. Bennet have heard the girls' screams and run to assist Claire; Peter arrives first in the hallway.
 He attempts to hold Sylar off; however, the serial killer uses his telekinetic powers to rip off locker doors and hurls them at Peter (similar to a painting of Isaac's).
 Peter then retreats to the amphitheater as Claire flees the growing shadow, a scene reminiscent of another one of Isaac's paintings.
 Peter orders Claire to get help as he faces Sylar himself.
 The serial killer appears in front of Peter, the two grapple, and both fall to the ground below as a pool of blood forms around Peter's head, just as Isaac's painting depicted.

 Claire finds Peter, who begins to heal himself due to Claire's presence.
 Sylar is nowhere to be found, but Claire finds comfort in finding someone with powers like her.
 She soon finds her father, who takes her home as she begins to confess her powers.

 Meanwhile, Sylar runs through the woods and is confronted by Eden and the Haitian.
 She first tells him, "You don't want to hurt me."
 He stops, and then Eden tells him to go to sleep.